Vanuan/mini-pysonar/README.md

+# About this fork

+This is a hacky fork that intends to infer the following information about method calls:

+   * className, constructor parameters, method invocation parameters
+   * instead of infering type, it would infer object states
+   * we would infer only string constants;

+Of course, there is no way to infer strings that are provided as input parameters.

+We need only information about variables/parameters that can only have a predefined set of states.

+Sounds ambitious.

+Here's a less ambitious goal:

+    * find "live" code, i.e. all lines of code that could possibly be executed after running script (all branches are evaluated)
+    * after that we can easily "grep" these lines for our constants set

+# Original README

 This is a prototype implementation of the PySonar static analyzer for Python.
 It has a similar structure as the one I made at Google, but has a very preliminary status.
 It is also somewhat simpler and nicer